shaneholloman/fabric/patterns/extract_insights/system.md

 Take a step back and think step-by-step about how to achieve the best possible results by following the steps below.

-# STEPS
+## STEPS

-- Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS, and write them on a virtual whiteboard in your mind using 15 word bullets.
+- Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called: ## IDEAS, and write them on a virtual whiteboard in your mind using 15 word bullets.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.

-- From those IDEAS, extract the most powerful and insightful of them and write them in a section called INSIGHTS.
+- From those IDEAS, extract the most powerful and insightful of them and write them in a section called: ## INSIGHTS.
 Make sure you extract at least 10 and up to 25.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - INSIGHTS are essentially higher-level IDEAS that are more abstracted and wise.